Sailing with Children: making the most of the adventure

 Customise your family-friendly sailboatConfigure now

-Depending on their age, involving children in maintenance and routine tasks aboard a sailboat taps into a fundamental psychological need: the desire to feel useful and significant.
+Involving children in maintenance and routine tasks aboard a sailboat taps into a fundamental psychological need: the desire to feel useful and significant.
 As children grow and develop, their sense of self-worth is often intertwined with their contributions and roles within a group.
 On a sailing voyage, the boat becomes a microcosm of community life.
 Being entrusted with tasks, even minor ones, enhances their feeling of belonging.
 It allows them to see themselves as valuable contributors, fostering a genuine sense of pride and accomplishment.
-Even more, if your kid has already acquired a first sailing certificate on a small dinghy or jollyboat, being allowed to take over the helm of the big yacht, trim her sails or operate the anchor winch, is a huge boost for their self-confidence and pride.
-This also takes off some of the loads from you as the skipper: sailing kids can really be a very useful and valuable part of the crew.
+As a bonus, over time you will add a valuable and helpful crew mate to your boat´s complement.

 Boat maintenance assistant